dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

     the code generator after it has been evaluated.

-    -   Note that a write-thru variable def is always written to the stack, and the `GTF_SPILLED` flag (not otherwise used for pure defs) to indicate that it also remains live in the assigned register.
+    -   Note that a write-thru variable def is always written to the stack, and the `GTF_SPILLED` flag (not otherwise used for pure defs) is set to indicate that it also remains live in the assigned register.

 -   A tree node is marked `GTF_SPILLED` if it is a lclVar that must be